rockwellwindsor/postbook/README.md

 * When commenting on a post the input field position is left up to the developer.

   *  I just AJAX the form in at the bottom of the list so the comment appears where the button is.
 I do have to admit that ordering the comments with oldest at the top provided a little bump in development.
 Typically I would not want the button to be at the bottom of the list, but I would also order comments newest to oldest just like the posts.
-I fixed what could be a UX issue (if there where a lot of comments it would hide the button) by keeping the button up top but scrolling to the newly posted comment at the bottom of the list.
+I fixed what could be a UX issue (if there where a lot of comments it would hide the button) by keeping the button up top but scrolling to the newly posted comment at the bottom of the list before revealing the form.

 ## Project Requirements